School of Arts, Humanities & Social Sciences

-My research interests are in applied theatre and socially engaged creative practices.
-I am currently in the final stages of an AHRC-funded PhD at the University of Exeter, examining how applied theatre practice could support young people in the transition between Child & Adolescent and Adult Mental Health Services.
-In 2019, I presented some of this research to the All Party Parliamentary Group for Arts, Health and Wellbeing’s roundtable on Children and Young People’s Mental Health and the Arts, in the House of Lords.
+Kate’s research interests are in applied theatre and socially engaged creative practices.
+Her doctoral research examined how applied theatre practice could support young people in the transition between Child & Adolescent and Adult Mental Health Services.
+In 2019, she presented some of this research to the All Party Parliamentary Group for Arts, Health and Wellbeing’s roundtable on Children and Young People’s Mental Health and the Arts, in the House of Lords.

 McKean, A. & Massey-Chase, K. (eds) (2019) Playing for Time Theatre Company: Perspectives from the Prison, Bristol: Intellect.
 Nominated for the Theatre & Performance Research Association (TaPRA) Research Prize for Editing.